arcus/education_modules/elements_of_maps/elements_of_maps.md

 But while polygons stay the same size, a lot can be conveyed by modifying the size of points and lines.
 A road map might us a very thick line for a highway, a medium thickness line for a paved road that is not a highway, and a thin line for dirt roads.
 Similarly the size of the text describing locations might vary from large text for large cities to very small text for small towns.

+While polygons stay the same size and lines can really only vary in thickness, points have a lot of flexibility in their size.
+By changing the size of a point's marker, a map can convey a substantial amount of non-geographic data without compromising its locational accuracy.

 ---